 Study quantity surveying and you’ll learn the skills to keep a construction project running smoothly at every stage of the build.
 How?
 Because quantity surveyors are skilled in identifying all the stages of construction involved and pricing them accordingly.

-Unitec’s quantity surveying courses give you the tools to identify the different stages of work and build a realistic budget so there are no nasty surprises along the way.
+Unitec’s quantity surveying programmes give you the tools to identify the different stages of work and build a realistic budget so there are no nasty surprises along the way.
 The Construction Economics major shows you how to build tender documents and manage construction costs.
-And the National Diploma in Quantity Surveying gives you confidence and flexibility to negotiate with clients, builders, subcontractors and authorities.
+And the National Diploma in Quantity Surveying gives you confidence and flexibility to negotiate with clients, builders, sub-contractor, and authorities.

 Programmes and study path

 |PROGRAMME||LEVEL||DURATION||CAREER OPTIONS||START DATES|

 |New Zealand Certificate in Study and Career Preparation (Level 3)||3||Full-time for 16 weeks or part-time options available||Entry into further study at certificate or diploma level.||February or July|

 |Certificate of University Preparation (Level 4)||4||Full-time for 16 weeks or part-time options available||Entry into degree-level study at universities, institutes of technology and polytechnics in New Zealand.||February or July|